Set

 Set.prototype.*

-: single Set elementsSet.prototype.add(value)
+: working with single Set elementsSet.prototype.add(value)

 value